RedhawkSDR/framework-core/UBUNTU.md

 4. restart the gnome-terminal.

 ## Building from source
-## --with-ossie becomes the path for OSSIEHIME
+## --with-ossie becomes the path for OSSIEHOME
 ## --with-sdr becomes the path for SDRROOT
+## --sysconfdir established the location for /etc/profile.d and ld.so

     cd src
     ./reconf